pcmichaud/micro/docs/_sources/risque_en.rst.txt

 **Risk neutrality**

-If an individual is risk neutral, there is an indifference between
+If an individual is risk neutral, there is indifference between

    .. math:: \mathcal L = (p, X\;; 1-p,Y) \quad and \quad  \mathcal L' = (1,Z)